Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 However, we understand that you may want to have all of your business tools under one roof.
 And you might not want to deal with an additional web host as required when using WordPress.
 In that case, HubSpot’s CMS Hub is a good alternative.

-• Professional: $270/month
+• Professional: $360/month

-This means managing your content with HubSpot is pretty darn pricey, especially when you could have access to robust content management with WordPress or Wix for a fraction of the price.
+Otherwise, using the CMS Hub on its own to manage your content with HubSpot is pretty darn pricey, especially when you could have access to robust content management with WordPress or Wix for a fraction of the price.

 Expanding Your Knowledge: HubSpot CRM